jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

 =================

-Earlier in the tutorial when ``kick()``, ``snare()``, and ``hat()`` were created the instr number, start time, duration, amplitude, sample position offset, and tuning were factored out of the interface.
+Earlier in the tutorial when ``kick()``, ``snare()``, and ``hat()`` were created, the instr number, start time, duration, amplitude, beat positional offset, and tuning were factored out of the interface.
 Three of these are put back in as optional arguments: duration, amplitude, and tuning.
 Since these are optional arguments, we can continue using the existing short form.
 Here are the updated score